chrisjscott/kaseya-vsa9-zeroTouchDeploy/README.md

 ### Screenshot of Agent Procedure Collection

-_Procedure names beginning with an asterisk ('*') indicate processes that were not yet completed/didn't pass testing..._
+_Procedure names beginning with an asterisk ('*') indicate procedures that were not yet completed/didn't pass testing..._

 ![Image](https://github.com/users/chrisjscott/projects/1/assets/6231545/ac521c15-90c3-4a97-9105-49f4edc11697)